nxp-mcuxpresso/mcuxsdk-doc/middleware/wireless/WiFi-Bluetooth-802.15.4/topics/ap-sta_mode.md

 **Parent topic:**[Wi-Fi radio](../topics/wi-fi_radio.md)

 [^1] Feature not enabled by default in the SDK.
 Refer to [Feature enable and memory impact](feature_enable_and_memory_impact.md) for the macro to enable the feature and the impact on the memory when enabling the feature.
-[^2] This feature will compress the Wi-Fi Bluetooth Firmware and help to optimize host FLASH
+[^2] The feature is used to compress the Wi-Fi Bluetooth firmware and optimize the flashing of the host